stat545ubc-2023/MissObs/README.md

 Note: This package is prepared for practice only.

-The goal of this R package `MissObs` is to count missing values for all columns by group.
+The objective of this R package `MissObs` is to count the number of missing values for all columns by group.
 The function `count_all_missing_by_group` takes the dataframe and returns a data frame or tibble with the number of NAs or missing values within each level of `group`.

 ## Installation